Growing your ideas, together

 Contact the Innovation Entrepreneur Center at email@example.com.

-Dr. Robert Krim, Director of the Center, is currently a professor in the Department of Economics and Business Administration and was the founder and director of a Boston-based research partnership which focused on the drivers of innovation in the Greater Boston region.
+Dr. Robert Krim (left), Director of the Center, is currently a professor in the Department of Economics and Business Administration and was the founder and director of a Boston-based research partnership which focused on the drivers of innovation in the Greater Boston region.
 Dr. Krim has a PhD in Organizational Studies and MBA from Boston College and Master’s degrees in Economics and U.S. History.
 Professor Bob Krim will be teaching the new "Cultivating & Managing Innovation" course as part of the Entrepreneurship courses.
 This course is open to most students in most majors as an elective.

-Dr. Erastus Ndinguri, Assistant Director of the Center, is an assistant professor in the Department of Economic and Business Administration.
-A native of Kenya with a PhD in Entrepreneurship from Louisiana State University (LSU) in HR and leadership development with his research focusing on entrepreneurship.
+Dr. Erastus Ndinguri (right), Assistant Director of the center , is an Assistant professor in the department of economics and business.
+Dr Ndinguri has a PhD from Louisiana State University (LSU) in HR and leadership development with his research focusing on entrepreneurship.
 His teaching focuses on Entrepreneurship, Human Resource Management and Organization Behaviour.
 His research interest includes areas in corporate entrepreneurship , human capital development and strategic organization leadership.
 Dr Ndinguri adds a strong background in entrepreneurship.
-He and Professor Krim will be jointly teaching that Intern Seminar for Summer & Fall 2014.FSU's Entrepreneur Innovation Center in the news
+He and professor Krim will be jointly teaching the Intern Seminar for Summer & Fall 2014.FSU's Entrepreneur Innovation Center in the news